zio/zio-schema/zio-schema-examples/README.md

 ## Example 3
-In this example we'll take a look on how to use ZIO-Schema to transform a PersonDTO (e.g. from a REST API) into a Person (e.g. for a database) in a single step.
+In this example we'll take a look on how to use ZIO-Schema to transform the JSON of a PersonDTO (e.g. from a REST API) into a Person (e.g. for a database) in a single step.

 To do this, we'll transform the Schema of the PersonDTO into a Schema of the Person.

+## Example 4
+In this example we'll take a look on how to use ZIO-Schema to migrate between different objects, e.g. a `WebPerson` to a `DomainPerson`